jemstep/contractTestService/README.md

-# microService - The Real One
+# microServiceTemplete
+A  micro service templete